 The length of time enumerated within each cell is the typical length of stay if the offender is imprisoned at the Utah State Prison.
-These times apply only if the offender is sentenced to prison and do not apply to jail sentences.
+These times apply only if the offender is sentenced to prison and do not apply if the offender is sentenced to jail as an initial term of probation or to regular probation.
 If there is only one active sentence, the typical guideline term is determined by simply identifying the cell where the appropriate crime category column intersects with the criminal history row.
 The times located within cells found in the mandatory imprisonment shaded area are not mandatory minimums.